godisren/simulate-reddit-with-RabbitMQ/README.md

 To try to implement a simple website with a message queue like Reddit sharing contents by posting text.<br>
 The architecture is designed by separating Front-End and Back-End service.<br>
 The Back-End service has two parts.
-RESTful API service serves Front-End, and the other one<br>
+One service serves Front-End, and the other one<br>
-is a comsumer of a message qeueu for handling creating post.<br>
+is a comsumer of a message qeueu for creating post.<br>

-Define structure :
+Define structure : <br>
-<b>reddit-frontend</b> represents UI presentation layer.
+<b>reddit-frontend</b> represents UI presentation layer.<br>
 <b>reddit-backend-master</b> is a gradle root project.<br>
 <b>reddit-backend-commons</b> is a sharing library for all subprojects.<br>
 <b>reddit-backend-web</b> represents a stateless Back-End service with RESTFul APIs.<br>
-<b>reddit-backend-worker</b> is responsible for creating a post which received from reddit-backend-web<br>
+<b>reddit-backend-worker</b> is responsible for creating a post which received from reddit-backend-web by message queue.<br>

 ## Tech Stack
 Front-End : ReactJS, Bootstrap, axios, npm<br>
 Back-End : Springboot, JPA, JWT(JSON Web Tokens)<br>
 DB : MongoDB<br>
-Message Queue : RabbitMQ<br>
+Message Queue Broker : RabbitMQ<br>

 ## Test Enviroment
 For local test, executing below docker command can lauch a MongoDB container.